Difference Between CFA vs CFP

 - The passing percentage of the CFA exam is comparatively very low.
 The percentage of people who get cleared varies along with the three levels; around 45 percent is the average.
 CFP, on the other hand, has a passing percentage of around 70 per cent.
 For June 2019, the passing percentage is level 1=41 percentage, level2=44 percentage, level 3=56 percentage.
 That simply means 50 percent of people who take their exams do not clear in their first attempt.
 For 2018 CFP pass rate was 60 per cent.
 If you don’t clear CFP on the first attempt, you have a lifetime of five attempts.
 You can retake the exam quickly, unlike CFA, where you have to wait till June.

 - CFA institute charges fees between $700 to $1,000 for all three levels assuming you clear the first time.
 The fee structure varies in three parts depending upon if you pay early, mediate or late.
 CFA Institute also sends a study material of 4000-5000 pages along with three mocks and practice questions on its official site when you log in.
 Depending upon the registration time, early or regular CFP fees structure varies between $825 to $1,025.

-- A CFA can take a number of career paths, but they are more focused on research and investment analysis fields. titles in the future for CFA holders would be maximum(23percent) for portfolio managers, Research analyst (16 percent), Consultant and executive (7 percent each), Risk manager and Financial analyst (6 percent each), Financial advisor and relationship manager (5 percent each).
+- A CFA can take a number of career paths, but they are more focused on research and investment analysis fields. titles in the future for CFA holders would be maximum(23percent) for portfolio managers, Research analyst (16 percent), Consultant and executive (7 percent each), Risk manager and Financial analysts (6 percent each), Financial advisor and relationship manager (5 percent each).
 These no’s are according to a survey conducted.
 For CFP, employment could be as a financial manager or risk manager or retirement planner or estate planner.
 CFP can start their financial planning firm.
 They can work for a retail bank or a brokerage firm.